Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Applications

-We use gradient routing to train an encoding split so that the top half encodes digits 0-4 and the bottom half encodes digits 5-9.
-While training on all digits, we apply stop-gradients to the bottom half of the encoding for digits 0-4 and stop-gradients to the top half of the encoding for digits 5-9.
+We use gradient routing to train an encoding split such that the top half encodes digits 0--4 and the bottom half encodes digits 5--9.
+While training on all digits, we route digits 0--4 to the top half of the encoding and route digits 5--9 to the bottom half of the encoding.
 To induce specialization in the two halves of the encoding, we add the L1 norm of the encoding as a penalty term to the loss.
 The setup is shown in \cref{fig:mnist-architecture}.
-The results, shown in \cref{fig:mnist-loss-barchart} and \cref{fig:mnist-reconstructed-images}, are stark: while using the entire encoding allows the Decoder to reproduce all digits with low loss, the Certificate is only able to reproduce 5-9 from the bottom half of the encoding, as desired.
-Furthermore, the Certificate's learned predictions for digits 0-4 are approximately constant.
-This suggests that we have successfully eliminated most information relevant to digits 0-4 from the encoding.
-We elaborate on experiment details and provide an extensive ablation study in \cref{apx:mnist-details}.
+The results, shown in \cref{fig:mnist-loss-barchart} and \cref{fig:mnist-reconstructed-images}, are stark: while using the entire encoding allows the Decoder to reproduce all digits with low loss, the Certificate is only able to reproduce 5--9 from the bottom half of the encoding, as desired.
+Furthermore, the certificate's learned predictions for digits 0--4 are approximately constant.
+This suggests that we have successfully eliminated most information relevant to digits 0--4 from the encoding. \Cref{apx:mnist-details} contains experiment details, ablations, and an extension to a ResNet \citep{he2016deep} trained for CIFAR image classification \citep{krizhevsky2009learning}.